zheng0xd/JATIC-internal-docs/docs/platforms/slack.md

 Updating your status in Slack is a lightweight method to share information and increase situational awareness across the program.

-A few recommendations for usage:
+!!! example

     - When you have planned upcoming leave, set your Slack status to `:calendar: Planned leave from ___ to ___`, or something similar.
     - While you are on leave, set your Slack status to `:palm_tree: On vacation`, or something similar.

 ### Automated workflows